damurdock/PS2_USB/README.md

   * A method of connecting your controller to the circuit

 ###Wiring
 PS2-USB can be used in two configurations, 5v and 3.3v.
-The Fritzing board file provided is for the 5v version, soon 3.3 and 5 volt schematics will be provided in Cadsoft EAGLE format.
+CadSoft EAGLE board and schematics are available in the hardware directory.
 If you are using perfboard, a breadboard, a freehand circuit, or any other method, follow these instructions.

 ####5v
 NOTE: The 5v version has only been tested and confirmed to work with an official Sony Dualshock 2 controller.
 Your results may vary.